vogonsorg/q2dos/readme.txt

   Don't bother ripping the tracks from the Reckoning CD, as they're a mix of the tracks on the Q2 and Ground Zero CDs.
 Everything else will be taken care of internally.
+* Mouse wheel code is from HoT and since mouse wheel code varies from mouse driver it will not be enabled by default.
+We've already had reports that it works, but not 100% properly.
+I can't really do much more for you.
+  DOS was made in a time where mouse wheels didn't even exist.
 * MEMSTATS command will report available Physical and Virtual Memory in Mb.
   You will notice the number will never rise, this is on purpose.
   Please read the DJGPP FAQ @ http://www.delorie.com/djgpp//v2faq/faq15_2.html